khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```

----
+***

 ### POST /api/Friending/_getSentFriendRequests

-**Description:** Retrieves a list of users to whom the sender has sent friend requests.
+**Description:** Retrieves a list of users to whom the given user has sent a friend request.

 **Requirements:**
-- sender is a valid User ID (implicit)
+- `sender` must be a valid user ID.

 **Effects:**
-- returns an object with a 'sentRequests' field containing an array of User IDs to whom the sender has sent requests
+- Returns an array of objects, where each object contains the ID of a request receiver in a `receiver` field.
+Returns an empty array if the user has no pending sent requests.

 **Request Body:**
 ```json